dot-human/flutter-tools.nvim/README.md

 # flutter-tools.nvim

+## Why a fork?

+This fork seeks to demystify the internals of flutter tooling for neovim.

+## Original intro

 Build flutter and dart applications in neovim using the native LSP.
 It adds the ability to easily launch flutter applications, debug them, as well as extending/exposing LSP functionality such as the widget guides, an outline view of your widgets, and hot reloading.